Rowta: Transportation

-Rowta is connected with a Railway Station namely Rowta Bagan and approx distance is about 2.5 Kms to the north direction from Rowta Chariali.
+Rowta is connected with a railway station, Rowta Bagan, and approx distance is about 2.5 km to the north direction from Rowta Chariali.
 Rowta Bagan Railway Station is a station on Rangia-Murkongselek section under Rangia Railway Division of Northeast Frontier Railway Zone with services to important cities of the State like Guwahati, Tezpur, Rangapara, Biswanath Chariali, Dhemaji etc.

 Also bus services is served by the government owned Assam State Transport Corporation, Bodoland Transport Services and many private bus operators along Guwahati to Tezpur, Rowta to Kokrajhar via Tamulpur.

-Academic

-The town has several school and colleges within the town are like Danda Saharia Higher Secondary School, Joy Bhadra Hagjer Memorial High School, Rowta Junior College, Kasturba Gandhi Balika Vidyalaya, Sacred Heart School, North East Public School,Rowta Station High School etc.